 Following the whistle the crowd rushed the field, as was customary at the time.
 A heartbroken All Black team congratulated France and traded jerseys, and the French team spontaneously erupted into song as a black jersey-laden French captain Philippe Saint-André conducted a post-match interview, humbly giving credit to the All Black’s role in world rugby.
 Saint-André, the man who started the movement, would later call it “a counter-attack from the end of the world”.

-It is generally considered one of the greatest tries ever scored, often ranked alongside ‘The Try’ scored by Gareth Edwards from the Barbarians against New Zealand in 1973.
+The Try from the End of the World is generally considered one of the greatest tries ever scored, often ranked alongside ‘The Try’ scored by Gareth Edwards from the Barbarians against New Zealand in 1973.

 All Blacks Team: